dapr/docs-zh/content/zh-hans/operations/troubleshooting/common_issues.md

 - Type `mdatp system-extension network-filter disable` and hit enter.
 - Enter your account password.

-Microsoft Content Filter is disbaled when the output is "Success".
+Microsoft Content Filter is disabled when the output is "Success".

 > Some organizations will re-enable the filter from time to time.
 If you repeatedly encounter app-id values missing, first check to see if the filter has been re-enabled before doing more extensive troubleshooting.